 Some policies automatically include cover for 30 days, but you may need to pay extra to be protected for longer.

 You can use the cover for multiple trips, or one long cycle touring holiday.
-Only compare policies that offer a long enough period to cover the length of your trip.
+Only look for policies that offer a long enough period to cover the length of your trip.

 What level of cover do you need?